larsko/pure-data/README.md

 1. See requirements.txt for required Python modules.
 To install these modules, use pip install -r requirements.txt.
 1. Download code above and put into a directory.
 1. Download commons.xsd, person.xsd and organisation.xsd and place into the working directory.
 (Get these from the Pure Administrator)
-1. Run generator.py while passing the desired parameters.
+1. Run generator.py while passing the desired parameters (use --help to get an overview of possible parameters).
 1. Output orgs + person XML files.
 1. Upload to Pure.